Saturday 4 April 2020

 · Symbolically, man’s desire is presented as fire and his hatred is presented as ice.

-· Tone of the poem is critical and sarcastic as the poet criticises man’s greed and lack of emotions and warmth of heart in modern world.
+· Tone of the poem is bitter and critical as the poet criticises man’s greed and lack of emotions and warmth of heart in modern world.

 Line by Line Explanation